-With his palette liberated, Zao’s work gained a lively playfulness in his twilight years, as evidenced by Untitled, painted in 2008 (below).
+With his palette liberated, Zao’s work gained a lively playfulness in his twilight years.
 His style becomes lighter and gauzier, and the rainbow of tones fold over and into each other, filled with light.
-Here, the focus is on exploring colour and luminance.
 If his previous works are largely concerned with energy and movement, his late works evoke airy abstract spaces and exude the aura of serenity that characterised Zao’s persona.

 Zao cultivated an extensive circle of friendships with fellow artists and influential cultural figures during his lifetime.
 He developed close relationships with Jean-Paul Riopelle, Alberto Giacometti, Joan Miró, Joan Mitchell and Sam Francis, among many others.

 He also became friendly with Jacques Chirac.
-As an aficionado of Asian art, the French President developed an admiration for the works of Zao, and wrote the preface to the catalogue for his first major Chinese retrospective in Shanghai in 1998.
+As an aficionado of Asian art, the French President developed an admiration for Zao’s work, and wrote the preface to the catalogue for his first major Chinese retrospective in Shanghai in 1998.
 In 2006 Chirac appointed Zao to the Legion of Honour, France’s highest recognition.

-Today, Zao Wou-ki’s works reside in more than 150 public collections scattered across more than 20 countries.
-Major institutions that have Zao’s paintings in their permanent collections include the Museum of Modern Art, the Guggenheim, and Tate Modern.
+Today, Zao’s works can be found in more than 150 public collections across more than 20 countries.
+Major institutions that hold Zao’s paintings in their permanent collections include the Museum of Modern Art, the Guggenheim, and Tate Modern.

-Zao’s first US museum retrospective, No Limits: Zao Wou-Ki, opened at the Asia Society in New York on 9 September 2016.
-Drawing together key works from public and private collections in America, Europe and Asia, the exhibition underlined Zao Wou-Ki’s status as a true ‘transnational’ artist.
+Zao’s first US museum retrospective, No Limits: Zao Wou-Ki, opened at the Asia Society in New York in September 2016.
+Bringing together key works from public and private collections in America, Europe and Asia, the exhibition underlined Zao’s status as a true ‘transnational’ artist.